We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 PHOTO: Amazon

 What we liked: We’ve heartily recommended this food processor for about seven years.
 The Magimix continues to impress us with its performance, and its induction motor is powerful but quiet, even when kneading sticky, tough pizza dough.
-A wide feed tube made slicing whole produce a snap—though if you're not careful, the food can be thrown sideways, leading to ugly slices.
-It was also able to bring mirepoix together in just 25 pulses.
-Its controls were simple, too, with the Magimix featuring just three buttons.
+A wide feed tube accommodated whole produce, too (no need to slice a potato into a weird shape to fit).
+Its controls were simple, with the Magimix featuring just three buttons.

-What we didn't like: This model needs to have the bowl and lid locked into place and the double pusher level with the max capacity indicator in order for the machine to turn on.
+What we didn't like: To turn on, this model needs to have the bowl and lid locked into place and the double pusher level with the max capacity indicator.
 We had some trouble with this at first.
-We'd prefer to have directional language printed on the work bowl and motor.
+We'd prefer to have directional language printed on the workbowl and motor.

 Key Specs